aconstlink/aconstlink/README.md

 ## Hi there, I am Alex 👋

-🎉🎉 This is my Github page where you will find all my endeavors into programming.
+🎉🎉 This is my Github page where you will find all my endeavors into my software projects.

+I used to work professionally as a software developer but since my first child was born, thinks went south programming wise.
+But I try to code as much as possible during the time I have a day and share things here!

 <!--